Overcoming The Challenges

 You might find yourself trying too hard, or even hyperventilating… remind yourself to relax - keep it slow and easy, don’t force anything.

-Beyond that, there really isn’t anything you need to do here.
+Because best of all, besides being the smallest change you can make for the most seismic impact in your health and happiness, this hack is not even going to take up any extra time in your day - there really isn’t anything you need to do here.
 I mean, you’re breathing already (well at least I hope you are) and you don’t need to stop what you’re doing to breathe – you just need to remember to do it a little differently.

 Pssst!
 Don't miss out on future Bitesize Health Hacks